Taorah/MET2MOD/README.md

 Your request is too large, please reduce your selection
 ```

-**To avoid this limitation, MET2MOD downloads ERA5 data one year at a time.**
+**To avoid this limitation, MET2MOD downloads ERA5 data one year at a time for 3-4 hous time step, or one month (hourly data)
+at a time and automatically merges the completed monthly files into one yearly NetCDF file.**
 ## Download ERA5 Data

 ### User-configurable parameters